wgslr/getting-started/README.md

 2. Depending on the scenario, you might need to create an account on [beta.onedata.org](https://beta.onedata.org).

-3. Most scenrios require that your machine has a public ip address assigned to it with a number of [open ports](#ports) open and/or registered domain name to configure working OpenId login and make https green.
+3. Most scenarios require that your machine has a public ip address assigned to it with a number of [open ports](#ports) open and/or registered domain name to configure working OpenId login and make *https* green.
 Only scenarios 2.0 and 2.1 are designed to work on localhost.

 ## Setup